lshaw5/Getting-and-Cleaning-Data/Codebook.md

 6) subject_test.txt
 7) x_test.txt
 8) y_test.txt

+Step #2
 All of the test and train datasets are merged into a single table using the rbind function in R.

+Step #3
+Feature names are updated to reflect mean and standard deviation

+Step #4
+Columns are reduced on the features table

+Step #5
+Last two columns are added (subject and acitivity)

+Step #6
+Column feature names are added to entire dataframe

+Step #7
+Subject and activity are removed from columns

+Step #8
+Tidy data set is exported

 Variable Information:
 1) Triaxial acceleration from the accelerometerand the estimated body acceleration.